NeuroMorphoOrg/PaperBot/README.md

 Repeat the steps **2.2 to 2.5** for the services: LiteraturePubMedServiceBoot, LiteraturePortalServiceBoot, LiteratureServiceBoot

-URLs to test they are up & running:
+URLs to test they are up & running: <br>
 Go to your browser and type: http://localhost:8186/literature/pubmed/test <br>
 Go to your browser and type: http://localhost:8189/literature/portal/test <br>
 Go to your browser and type: http://localhost:8188/literature/test <br>